 The periodic report filed on behalf of your LLC is a matter of public record.

 Due Date: The anniversary month of the LLC’s formation

 Implications of Late Filings: $50 late fee and the LLC’s status is changed to “Delinquent”

 Swyft Filings helps you stay compliant by providing stress-free solutions.
 File your periodic report with us today.

 Step 4: Obtain a Certificate of Good Standing

 After your Colorado LLC has been formed and is ready for business, there is still one last step — getting a Certificate of Good Standing.

 What is a Certificate of Good Standing?

-The Certificate of Good Standing is an official notification from the government agency that confirms your entity has been properly filed and is still in compliance.
+The Certificate of Good Standing is an official notification that confirms your business is properly formed and is in compliance with all state regulations.

-Swyft Filings can create a Certificate of Good Standing for your Colorado LLC.
+Swyft Filings can create a Certificate of Good Standing for your [State] LLC.
 Click here for more information.